kasperhartwich/php-gratisdns/README.md

 php-gratisdns
 ==

-You can use this to alter your DNS entries at GratisDNS.
+You can use this to alter your DNS entries at GratisDNS. cURL required.

-See `example.php` for how to use this. cURL required.
+See `example.php` for how to use this and use `dyndns.php` to automatically update a record with a dynamic ip.

 Feel free to fork.